 M.2 onboard – Up to 10Gb/s data-transfer speeds

 GameFirst III – Network-optimization software for no-delay gameplay!

-KeyBot – Your keyboard, instantly upgraded!
+KeyBot – Your keyboard is instantly upgraded!

 It’s important to know what kind of motherboard you need for your computer before you purchase it, especially when you have a budget in mind.

 For example, a desktop PC will usually require a motherboard that’s compatible with an Intel Core i7 processor.
-On the other hand, an ATX motherboard will work with any ATX CPU, and an ITX motherboard will work with any Intel Core i5 or i3 processors.
+On the other hand, an ATX motherboard will work with any ATX CPU, and an ITX motherboard will work with any Intel Core i5 or i3 processor.

 The reason is that the motherboard determines how many components are attached to it, how big those components are, and whether you have enough room to fit your computer in your case.

 So, what kind of motherboard do you need?

 Here’s a quick motherboard comparison to help you decide.

 If you’re building a desktop or gaming rig, you’ll most likely need to consider an ATX motherboard.
 It will come with everything you need to build a powerful desktop, plus a large selection of available expansion slots, which allows you to connect any number of accessories, including graphics cards, sound cards, USB drives, and hard drives.